M2 Midmods Practice

 Closing

 You’re ready for midmods!
 If anything weird happened with VS Code Live Share, let your instructors know right away.
-Remember that working through your jsFUNk repo is the best way to technically prepare for M2 assessments.
+Remember that working through your jsFunk repo is the best way to technically prepare for M2 assessments.
 You got this!

 Lesson Search Results